• Login

 Step 3.
 Create 5 pin designs per headline

-Despite being a photoshop and adobe creative suite user, I typically create my pins in Canva.
-I do this to save time because, in Canva, I can start with their pre-made pin designs, modify them to suit my needs, and even save them as templates for my future use.
+I typically create all of my pins in Canva.
+I do this to save time because but still have unique pins.
+I will usually start with pre-made pin designs from the Ivory Mix membership, modify them to suit my needs, and even save them as templates for my future use.

 I’m a creative person, but having premade designs to nudge me along is always helpful!
 I recommend that you stick with the same fonts and colors so that your pins are recognizable.
 Being recognized is all part of the plan because the one goal you should aim for is that once you have a fan and follower, the hope is they’ll click on and save your new pins to read now or later as they come upon their Pinterest dashboard.